 Know your audience

-If most of your target audience is of age from 15 to 30, then try to include some cool words that are trendy.
+If most of your target audience are millennials, then try to include some cool words that appeal to them.
+Like geek, nerd, hustle, etc.

 Your blog name should shout out to your audience like, “Hey, this is the blog, which you're looking for!”.